sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Gets the state of the element.

-For elements that performed an ASYNC state change, as reported by `ElementExt::set_state`, this function will block up to the specified timeout value for the state change to complete.
+For elements that performed an ASYNC state change, as reported by `Element::set_state`, this function will block up to the specified timeout value for the state change to complete.
 If the element completes the state change or goes into an error, this function returns immediately with a return value of